Kevin-c-miller/the-planets/README.md

 ### Post MVP
 - Use a second API to get more information on each planet and the solarsystem, such as planet moons and information about them, comets, asteroids
-- Create a new table on airtable and have users vote on their favorite planet and display back that infromation in a chart/table/graph
+- Create a new table on airtable and have users vote on their favorite planet and display back that information in a chart/table/graph

 ## Project Schedule